yyyujintang/PostRainBench/README.md

 ## Contact

-If you have any questions or concerns, please submit an issue on GitHub.
-You can also email me at yujintang@hkust-gz.edu.cn.
+If you have any questions or find any bugs,feel free to open an issue on GitHub.
+You can also email me at tangyujin0275@gmail.com.

 ## Citation